For young sailors, parents, and sailing clubs.

 At regattas, a large gathering of Optimist boats near the slipway for launching is a common sight.
 One stream of boats moves towards the water, while another stream of empty trolleys heads back up the slipway.
 A helper is always needed to take the empty trolley, as the competitor must stay with their boat.

 Abandoned trolleys obstruct others trying to launch.
 The same chaos unfolds when the Optimist fleet returns to shore—everyone is searching for their trolley to pull their boat out.
 Now imagine this happening at a championship with over two hundred participants!
-Crowds, confusion, and frustration.
-And yet, this scenario repeats year after year.
+On busy days, launches can get crowded and slow.
+The same bottlenecks often repeat season after season.

 Attaching the standard rudder requires children to stand waist-deep in the water while holding an unsteerable boat vulnerable to waves.
 This is especially difficult in strong winds and cold water temperatures.
 Even at world championships, launching is impossible without assistance from coaches and support staff.